 No one had more competitive success than Jeff Hackman in the early seventies

-Born in Redondo Beach, California, Hakman’s father bought him a crispy new 7’11” Velzy-Jacobs surfboard when he was just eight.
-His dad showed him the ropes in the ocean and before long, Hakman was cutting school to surf up and down the coast with pops.
+Born in Redondo Beach, California, Jeff Hakman’s father bought him a crisp new 7’11” Velzy-Jacobs surfboard when he was just 8.
+His dad showed him the ropes in the ocean and before long, Hakman was cutting school to surf up and down the coast with his pops.
 At 12, the Hakman family packed up and moved to Oahu.
 Soon, he was getting free boards from the likes of master craftsman Dick Brewer and found himself surfing Waimea Bay by 13.
 At school in Hawaii, Hakman had Peter Cole for algebra and Fred Van Dyke for science — both were pioneering big-wave surfers on the North Shore.

 PHOTO: Courtesy Art Brewer